tripal/tripal_doc/docs/contributing/vscode-devcontainer.rst

 Ports exposed via the dockerfile are now mapped automatically to ports on your local machine.
 This allows you to have multiple devcontainers open without having to think about ports at all.

-To view your Drupal site, go to "Ports", hoveer over the forwarded address for port 80 which runs the webserver and then click on the little globe icon.
+To view your Drupal site, go to "Ports", hover over the forwarded address for port 80 which runs the webserver, and then click on the little globe icon.
 This will open the Drupal homepage in your default web browser.
-Note the login information was printed to the terminal during devcontainer startup *winks*.
+Note the login information was printed to the terminal during devcontainer startup 😉.

 .. image:: vscode.devcontainer.ports.1.png